souvik0306/Meteor-Detection-using-MATLAB/README.md

 ## Steps Involved -
 1) Converting the RGB Image into it's Grayscale Equivalent.
 2) Followed by converting the Grayscale Image into a Binary Image where 1 represents all the white values and 0 represents all the black values.
-3) The image is then processed further by removing acailable smoothening techniques and filtering it to remove noises.
+3) The image is then processed further by available smoothening techniques and filtering it to remove noises.